 The philosophy of the Stephen B. Luce library is one of a "teaching library."
 The library is a visible and a critical partner in the college's teaching and learning mission.
 The Library faculty teaches information literacy classes on library research skills and critical thinking in evaluating information.
-This includes, but is not limited to strategies for reaching out to teaching faculty and administrators, increasing visibility, publishing research guides and bibliographies on related academic disciplines, designing hands-on exercises and offering course-specific instruction.
+This includes, but is not limited to strategies for reaching out to teaching faculty and administrators, increasing visibility, publishing research guides bibliographies on related academic disciplines, designing hands-on exercises and offering course-specific instruction.
 The Stephen B. Luce Library Instructional Program serves the teaching and learning needs of the entire Maritime College.
 The library strives to offer the skill and knowledge that is required to be a successful life-long learner.
 It is the library's firm belief that the result of the Information Literacy efforts contribute to student retention, improve students' academic performance and graduate generations of life-long learners.
 These are principles which are intertwined with the Maritime College's short and long term goals.

 Formal library instruction was given to students in all subjects and disciplines of the graduate and undergraduate core curriculum.
 Charts 3 and 4 show the Information Literacy progress from 2000-01 to 2007-08, indicating number of sessions offered and number of students attended the sessions.
-Steady progress is contributed to the Librarians proactive role as a teacher and the library's on-going partnerships with the teaching departments.
-External review teams in 2004 and 2009 consistently commended the Librarians to continue building on an already excellent program.
+Steady progress is contributed to the Librarians proactive role as a teacher and the library's ongoing partnerships with the teaching departments.
+External review teams in 2004 and 2009 consistently commended the Library's instruction program and its achievements.
+This served as assurance for librarians to continue building on an already excellent program.